How to Apply

 In addition, while we encourage that final posters include a QR code (free resource: https://www.qr-code-generator.com/) or link to a personalized website where audience members may easily access further information about the research poster (e.g., Open Science Framework webpage), to ensure the anonymity of our submissions, we advise that applicants refrain from including an actual QR code and instead indicate where the QR code would be placed in the final poster.
 This may be done by adding a text box that could read, for example, '[Insert QR code here]'.
 Posters that do not include a QR code or link will not be penalized.

-Note: If you are selected to present your poster at SPSP as a finalist, you will be allowed to make minor edits to your poster prior to the convention in order to incorporate reviewer feedback.
-However, you should consider the poster that you submit now to be a final version, ready to be presented at a conference.
+Note: If you are selected to present your poster at SPSP 2021 as a finalist, you will be asked to submit a final version of your poster.
+This final version can include minor edits meant to incorporate reviewer feedback.
+However, you should consider the poster that you submit now to be a final version, ready to be presented at the convention.

 Judging Criteria & Process There will be two rounds of judging.
 Links to rubrics are posted below for each round.